keenanpayne/keenanpayne.com/_posts/2020-04-20-re-architecting-rippling-css.md

 ---
 title:  'Re-architecting the CSS for Rippling.com'
+meta:
+  description: 'An overview of the architectural work that I will be working on with Rippling.'
 ---

 I recently led an effort to rebuild the entire website for [Rippling](https://rippling.com), a San Francisco-based startup that builds software that helps companies manage different parts of their organization, such as HR and IT.
 Rippling had been using its former website since early in the company's life and wanted me to help provide a complete overhaul of their web presence.
 This overhaul coincided with an extensive marketing campaign by the company, which included a significant advertising push inside of San Francisco boldly targeting their direct competitors.